-It's important to remember that resolving any difficulties or dissatisfactions with sex involves:
+For all of these, it's important to remember that resolving any difficulties or dissatisfactions with sex involves:

-- having sex only when you want to, and only the kinds of sex that you want; - meeting your own conditions for good sex (for example having privacy, not feeling rushed or pressured, feeling able to trust your partner); - recognising when you are tense and learning how to relax; - getting the kind of stimulation you like and focusing on this stimulation; and - being able to enjoy having sex rather than worrying about your performance.
+- having sex only when you want to, and only the kinds of sex that you want; - meeting your own conditions for good sex (e.g. feeling relaxed, not feeling tired or distracted);

+- recognising when you are tense and learning how to relax; - getting the kind of stimulation you like and focusing on this stimulation; and - being able to enjoy having sex rather than worrying about your performance.